 There are three different categories for defects – dangerous, major and minor.
 If you have a dangerous or major defect, that is an automatic fail.
 You are not able to drive your car until the issue has been fixed.
 An example of a dangerous defect is if your brake lights are not working.

 Dangerous and major defects should be repaired as quickly as possible.

-You are able to pass your MOT with minor faults although these should be looked into and repaired.
+You can pass your MOT with minor faults although these should be looked into and repaired.
 Minor defects are issues that won’t fail the MOT but should be looked into.
 A vehicle can have multiple minor defects and still pass its MOT.

 At CCM, we can repair MOT failures on-site and will be able to provide you with an accurate quote straight away for the work needed.
 However, you do have a few options when it comes to repairs.

 Firstly, you can keep your car in the same garage and ask them to do the repairs.
 This is definitely the easiest one as if the repairs are relatively quick to fix, your car could then be retested the same day.

 You can also choose to take your car to another garage to get the repairs done if you wish.

 MOT retests are usually free, however, if you take the car away from the first garage and don’t return it within 10 days, they will need to charge you the full price of an MOT for the retest.
 You could choose to have the retest done at the second garage but they will also need to charge for a full MOT as technically, this is the first MOT they are doing on this car.

 Can you drive with a failed MOT?